Neoregelia: Growing and Caring for This Bromeliad

 How to proceed?

 To remove them, simply gently expose the base of the plant and cut the offset using a clean, sharp tool.
-It’s important to make a clean cut, as close as possible to the stump, without damaging either the mother plant or the offset.
-Then let the cut base of the offset dry for one to two days in the open air to promote healing.
+It is important to make a clean cut, as close to the stump as possible, without damaging either the mother plant or the offset.
+Allow the cut base of the offset to dry for one to two days in the open air to promote healing.

 Potting the offsets